Last Updated on October 7, 2021 by Jim Ferri

 I know, however, that many travelers don’t have the luxury of spending a week or two in the French capital.
 Many of us, myself included, cram so much into a European trip that we wind up spending only two days in Paris.

 That’s not an altogether bad thing, however.
 Two days in Paris are better than none, and you’ll likely return again and again.
-If you don’t, shame on you.
+In fact, if you’re in London you can even take a day trip by train to the French capital.

 On my walking tours of Paris, I sometimes search for new places, other times I just enjoy the old haunts.
 And each of my Paris itineraries has shown me fascinating facets of the city – even if I only had two days in Paris.